ENGL[----]-A or [----]ENGL-A (where [----] is a second subject of study)

 |3.
 Additional Requirements|

-A. ENGL 292 Introduction to Literary Criticism and Theory is recommended for Medials.
+A. ENGL 292 is recommended for Joint Honours.

-C. A maximum of 6.0 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan Requirements.
+C. A maximum of 6.00 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan requirements.
 This includes courses in BMED, COMM, GLPH, LAW, NURS and courses in the Faculty of Engineering and Applied Science.

 English Course List